krfl/serene-theme/README.md

 **Q: Is this theme suitable for colorblind users?**
 A: The theme maintains good contrast and doesn't rely solely on color for distinction.
 However, specific colorblind variants may be added in the future.

-**Q: Why aren't the colors more vibrant?**
+**Q: Why aren't the colors more vibrant in Serene?**
 A: Muted, lower-saturation colors reduce cone cell overstimulation, which is a primary cause of eye fatigue during extended screen time.
+The warm earth tones are carefully chosen to balance aesthetics with eye health.

+**Q: What's the difference between the variants?**
+A: All 6 variants share the same warm, eye-friendly background and foreground colors:
+- **Classic** (Night/Day): Standard syntax highlighting - available in all editors
+- **Clarity** (Night/Day): Adds subtle syntax backgrounds for visual anchors - Helix & VSCode only
+- **Minimal** (Night/Day): 40% fewer colors, reserves color for semantic elements - Helix & VSCode only

+**Q: Which variant should I choose?**
+A: Choose **Classic** for universal compatibility and pure eye comfort.
+Choose **Clarity** if you scan code frequently.
+Choose **Minimal** if you prefer less visual complexity.
+All share the same eye-friendly foundation.

+**Q: Why are Clarity and Minimal only available for Helix and VSCode?**
+A: These variants use syntax background colors, which aren't supported by terminal emulators (Wezterm), Zed's theme system, or fuzzy finders (FZF).

 ---